 1. What is NAV?

 A mutual fund’s overall cost will depend on the price per fund unit.
 This is the Net Asset Value or NAV.
-If you tote up the market value of all the shares in a portfolio, be it cash or expenses, and divide it by the number of current fund units, you get the NAV.
+If you tote up the market value of all the shares in a portfolio and divide it by the number of current fund units, you get the NAV.
 In short, the value of one unit by the book.

 Generally, mutual funds begin with a unit-cost of ₹10 and it rises as the fund’s assets under the management grow.
 So, a popular fund will have a higher Net Asset Value than a less popular one.
 This brings us to the next question.
 How important is the Net Asset Value when selecting a mutual fund?